 Age Related Macular Degeneration (AMD)

-retina, becomes damaged or stops working it becomes hard to
+damaged or stops working it becomes hard to see fine details.

-or dry age-related macular degeneration.
-Symptoms for the conditions
+macular degeneration.
+Symptoms for the conditions include gradual

-include gradual or a rapid loss of the central area of vision.
+or a rapid loss of the central area of vision.
+This may include

 Dry age-related macular degeneration is the more common condition.

-and reading aids can help patient with loss of vision and
+reading aids can help patient with loss of vision and small detailed

 tasks.
 Research has found that certain vitamins, antioxidants,